The graph minor theorem in topological combinatorics: Introduction

 For instance, if $G = K_n$ is the complete graph, $\Conf(G,\C^d)$ is the classical configuration space of points in $\C^d$.
 If instead $G = K_{a,b}$ is the complete bipartite graph, then one recovers the colored configuration spaces $\widetilde{\mathcal{Z}}^D_{a+b}$ as studied by Farb, Wolfson, and Wood \parencite{FWW}.
 In this work we will specialize to the family of \emph{line graph complements}.

-Given a graph $G$, we write $\LC(G)$ to denote the simple graph whose vertices are indexed by the edges of $G$, and whose edges indicate disjointness in $G$.
+Given a graph $G$, we write $\LC(G)$ to denote the simple graph whose vertices are indexed by the edges of $G$, and whose edges indicate the corresponding edges in $G$ are non-adjacent.
 These graphs have been called Kneser graphs by some authors \parencite{DaMeuMi}, as the usual Kneser graph $K(n,2)$ is seen to be $\LC(K_n)$.

 The same observation made above tells us that whenever $G$ is a minor of $G'$, one obtains a graph embedding

 This embedding induces a "forgetful" map

 which when composed with cohomology yields